MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/desktopwindowxamlsourcegotfocuseventargs_request.md

 Gets a [XamlSourceFocusNavigationRequest](xamlsourcefocusnavigationrequest.md) object that specifies the reason and other info for the focus navigation.

 ## -property-value
-A [XamlSourceFocusNavigationRequest](xamlsourcefocusnavigationrequest.md) object that specifies the reason and other info for the focus navigation.
+An object that specifies the reason and other info for the focus navigation.

 ## -remarks